dermampf/dmx4linux2/README.md

 To install them into your kernel module directory type "make install" in the src/ folder.

 ## purpose of the modules
-dmx512-core.ko is the dmx512 core that creates the char devices /dev/dmx-card* once a the card driver registers itself with the dmx512-core.
-If is also responsible for handling the file operations made on /dev/dmx-card* and handling multiple clients and managing dmx-port filters on the devices.
+dmx512-core.ko is the dmx512 core that creates the char devices /dev/dmx-card* once a card driver registers itself with the dmx512-core.
+It is also responsible for handling the file operations made on /dev/dmx-card* and handling multiple clients and managing dmx-port filters on the devices.

-dmx512_dummy.ko is a dummy device that creates to dmx-cards.
-The core then creates char devices for it, e.g. /dev/dmx-card0 and /dev/dmx-card1. the ports from the first and second card are interconnected.
-Frames send via port0 on one are received on port0 of the other card and the other way round.
+dmx512_dummy.ko is a dummy device that creates two dmx-cards.
+The core then creates char devices for it, e.g. /dev/dmx-card0 and /dev/dmx-card1.
+The ports from the first and second card are interconnected.
+Frames send via port0 on one card are received on port0 of the other card and the other way round.
 It is some kind of loopback dmx device.

 ## userspace examples